 Connectivity: No Wi-Fi or Bluetooth

-Keypad vs. Keyless: Keypad
+Keypad vs. Keyless: Touchpad for key-free locking

 Integration with Smart Home Systems: None